What you need to know about college-savings options, from 529 plans to Coverdells to Roth IRAs.

 If setting up a college savings account is on your to-do list for 2017, here are some tips for getting going.

-Morningstar Names Best 529 College-Savings Plans for 2016
+Morningstar Names Best 529 College Savings Plans for 2017

-Thirty-three plans are Morningstar Medalists, and three receive Negative ratings.
+Thirty-four plans are Morningstar Medalists, and two receive Negative ratings.

 What Should Drive Your 529 Plan Decision